pellared/otel-logs-talk/outline.md

 Attributes are any additional metadata or log fields.

-Resource contains the data boostrapped by OpenTelemetry SDK that allows identifying the software that emited the log record.
+Resource contains the data bootstrapped by OpenTelemetry SDK that allows identifying the software that emitted the log record.

 Instrumentation scope contains information about the source code that emitted the log record.